From Robotic Process Automation to Hyperautomation

 The limits of traditional automation

-Back in the days of Robotic Process Automation (RPA), it seemed at first that a few clever hacks would be enough to overcome the challenges of digitization.
 Since then, many companies have been through painful experiences that have taught them that a lot of these hacks are not so clever.
 Important processes are sometimes controlled by programs that have been developed on an ad-hoc basis (Excel macros or similar) and never been taken stock of or documented.

 Automation has therefore advanced bit by bit, but the different measures and processes have not been aligned with one another and this piecemeal approach has blocked any further developments.
 The problem is not a lack but rather an excess of automation.
 Automation might therefore be hindering itself.